infinitered/ignite/docs/advanced-guides/tour.md

 In addition, Ignite adds some of its own Ignite-specific functions and parameters to `context` ... those are found under `context.ignite`.

-If you're curious what's in the context object, check out Gluegun's [nice context docs](https://infinitered.github.io/gluegun/#/context-api.md), or just inspect it with `console.dir(context, {depth: 3, colors true})`.
+If you're curious what's in the context object, check out Gluegun's [nice context docs](https://infinitered.github.io/gluegun/#/context-api.md), or just inspect it with `console.dir(context, {depth: 3, colors: true})`.

 ## ignite-cli